 Yes, we expect to have three technicians who have achieved their certification in performing Harley-Davidson Authorized Service on the EV.

-Will customers be able to demo?
+Are customers able to demo?

-Will financing be available for LiveWire™ bikes?
+Is financing available for LiveWire™ bikes?

 Harley-Davidson Financial Services (HDFS) will assist customers in their financing needs for the LiveWire™.
 In fact, all HDFS programs and promotions will be available on Electric vehicle models including First Time buyer, military and rider training graduate promotions.